 - Relentless panting

 Hose down an over-heated animal and/or cover with wet towels until you can get to an animal hospital.

 - Lameness, limping or suspected broken bones.

-- Seizures – signs include inability to stand, loss of bladder or bowel control, uncontrollable shaking or tremors, strange facial movements, or paddling with his paws while tying down, as if he’s trying to swim.
+- Seizures – signs include the inability to stand, loss of bladder or bowel control, uncontrollable shaking or tremors, strange facial movements, or paddling with his paws while tying down as if he’s trying to swim.

-Here’s a list of just some of the things that could make your pet sick.
+Here’s a list of just some of the things that might be toxic and make your pet sick.